How A False Story About A Husband And Wife Being Twins Ended Up On Major News Websites

 A husband and wife go to a fertility clinic.
 As part of the treatment process, the clinic takes DNA samples from both of them and discovers that they are, in fact, fraternal twins.

 It's a story seemingly guaranteed to go viral, and it soon made its way onto websites around the world.
-The Daily Mail covered it, as did Lad Bible, Elite Daily, The Independent's Indy100, Huffington Post Germany, and even websites as far away as India, New Zealand, Nigeria and Israel.
+The Daily Mail covered it, as did Lad Bible, Elite Daily, The Independent's Indy100, Huffington Post Germany, and even websites as far away as India, New Zealand, Nigeria, and Israel.

 They all pointed back to the same source: an April 12 story in the Mississippi Herald.
 Some referred to the Herald as a newspaper, but there's no print publication by that name, and the MississippiHerald.com domain was only registered in November.
 The reality is the story is a complete fabrication, and the Herald is part of a network of fake local news sites that recently began pumping out hoaxes.
 But the site's utterly dubious origin didn't stop large, legitimate news sites from spreading its hoax to a global audience.